-- There's no requirement to track donor households.
-The IRS handles income per individual, not by household.
-At tax time, couples combine their incomes together and file a joint return.
-Similarly, if two donors file their taxes together, they can combine their charitable donations into one number.
+- The IRS handles income per individual, not by household.
+Similarly, if two donors file their taxes together they'll combine their charitable donations into one number.

 Generate Donor Statements in Bulk